ankitgit01/Team-forged-compression-engine/README.md

 # Contextual Compression Engine for Extreme Long Inputs

+## Video Demonstration and Explanation link : https://youtu.be/9zGykLd-n0Y

 ## IMPORTANT :
 - Because of CPU and GPU limitations, we have run the full_source_code.ipynb on Google collab so the paths are according to the collab format.
 To run on VS code, the paths need to be changed (The "/content" needs to be removed from every file's path)